docelic/amber-introduction/README.md

 The application is always built, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
 It is just that in run mode, the resulting binary won't be saved to a file, but will be executed and later discarded.

 Thanks to Crystal's compiler implementation, only the parts actually used are added to the executable.
-Listing dependencies in `shard.yml` or using `require`s in your program will generally not affect what is compiled.
+Listing dependencies in `shard.yml` or using `require`s in your program will generally not affect what is compiled in.

 For faster build speed, development versions are compiled without the --release flag.
 With the --release flag, the compilation takes noticeably longer, but the resulting binary has incredible performance.